-Concise guide about how to fix your hacked Joomla website from malicious content
+Concise guide about how to fix your hacked site from malicious content

-You must act both fast so as to prevent further infection and not to be blacklisted (by google, your hosting server etc) and cautiously so as not to damage your site irreversibly.
+You must act both fast to prevent further infection and not to be blacklisted (by google, your hosting server etc) and cautiously so as not to damage your site irreversibly.

-- Access to site database -if you use Joomla, WordPress or other database driven site
+- Access to site database -if you use Joomla, WordPress or other database-driven sites

 - Being comfortable with web server control panel

 - Basic understanding of Unix/Linux file and folder permissions and command line

 - Local pc to download and review sites would be extremely useful.

 If you don’t have FTP access or not being familiar with the control panel, your hands are tied and it is better to ask for help from professionals.

 Before doing anything else, backup your hacked site.
 You may need to review it, restore a part of it, your hosting provider for security reasons may delete it (!) or for any case.
 But

 Use the control panel’s file manager (suggested), select the site root folder, zip it, download .zip file, leave the .zip file on the server too for convenience.
 Ensure the downloaded backup is ok.